 It seems that everybody loves Zaha Hadid, and so do I. It is hard not to love her.
 She designs sleek buildings and furniture, with sexy curves and sharp edges that make you want to reach out to touch and caress them.

 But, and here is the but, many of her recent projects, projects that are either under development or have just been finished, have been designed for empty plots.
 In the absence of contextual and budgetary constraints it is not too difficult to come up with a spectacular design.

-What I admire about Le Corbusier and OMA/Rem Koolhaas and what I love about Villa La Roche, Villa dall’Ava and the Kunsthal to name but a few examples, is that they represent an architectural solution to various design problems and that a certain openness to future changes is embedded in the design.
+What I admire about Le Corbusier and OMA|Rem Koolhaas and what I love about Villa La Roche, Villa dall’Ava and the Kunsthal to name but a few examples, is that they represent an architectural solution to various design problems and that a certain openness to future changes is embedded in the design.

 Although I find some of their designs visually striking, it has always seemed to me that for architects such as Coop Himmelb(l)au, Frank Gehry and Eric Owen Moss the design brief matters only little.
 With Frank Gehry it is sometimes as if the design brief is fitted into the design rather than the other way around.
-I have the same feeling when I look at Zaha Hadid’s designs for, say, the Guangzhou Opera House and the Abu Dhabi Performing Arts Centre.
+I have the same feeling when I look at Zaha Hadid’s designs for the Guangzhou Opera House and the Abu Dhabi Performing Arts Centre.
 Visually striking, yes, but I wonder whether they engage with the surrounding city the way the Casa da Musica does.

 Another highlight of the exhibition are the paintings with which Zaha Hadid first made a name for herself and for which she has become famous.
 One of the most interesting exhibits though was a sketchbook with some paper cut out to keep a pencil.
-Perhaps others have come up with the same idea, perhaps you can even buy them as such, but I thought the idea was pretty nifty.
+Perhaps others have come up with the same idea, perhaps you can even buy them as such, but I thought the idea was pretty clever.

-Design Museum, London until 25 November 2007
+Zaha Hadid: Architecture and Design is at the Design Museum, London until 25 November 2007.